-I have been traveling now for 14 years, sometimes enjoying comfortable stays in developed countries but, much more frequently, in parts of the world where a sensible traveler should perhaps worry about the available medical facilities.
+I have been traveling for 14 years now.
+Sometimes I enjoy comfortable stays in developed countries but, more frequently, I find myself in parts of the world where a sensible traveler should perhaps worry about the available medical facilities.

-Having been flavour of the week for the local Bali mosquito population, I perhaps should have seen my next unwelcome adventure coming…
+Having been flavor of the week for the local Bali mosquito population, I perhaps should have seen my next unwelcome adventure coming…

-So we decided to delay our departure by 24 hours, with me sure a lazy day in bed would get me back on those tracks.
+So we decided to delay our departure by 24 hours, with me convinced a lazy day in bed would get me back on track.

 Unfortunately, it didn’t work out that way.
 With me feeling progressively worse, the friendly hotel staff ended up calling a doctor who, after a blood test, confirmed my fate: Dengue fever.

 Having traveled to many places where Dengue is common and having always seemed to be the one who gets bitten the most, I was determinedly philosophical: this was bound to happen at some stage so why not now?

 Well OK, let’s get it over with then!
 Dengue fever just means a few days in bed with a fever, right?

 Unfortunately for me, that was not the case.
 Although for most patients beating Dengue fever simply means staying hydrated and resting a lot, I quickly learned that some versions can be quite dangerous and even lethal.

 It’s not the dehydration that carries the risk in these cases but internal hemorrhaging.

 Blood platelet (which enable your blood to clot and stop bleeding) counts can drop very quickly leading to a high risk of internal bleeding.
 And guess what?
 My platelet count wasn’t working in my favor!